Follow the instructions below to ensure that QuickBlox iOS SDK runs smoothly with your app.

 [QBSettings setChatEndpoint:@"yourChat.quickblox.com"];

-Contact our sales team to get API and Chat endpoint.
+Contact our sales team to get API endpoint and chat endpoint.

 Enable logging